 Sutter’s Fort was restored to what had been its 1846 appearance.
 Furnishing, etc. are of the same period.

-Additional restoration of Sutter’s Fort was undertaken after 2000.
+After that, additional restoration of Sutter’s Fort was undertaken after 2000.
 This included restoration of the exterior walls, repair/replacement of the east and south gates, seismic stabilization of the historic Central Building and installation of lighting for the interior courtyards.

 Sutter’s Fort Today

-Visiting Sutter’s Fort State Historic Park is both interesting and very educational.
+Visiting Sutter’s Fort State Historic Park is both interesting and educational.
 When you enter the East Gate be sure to pick up the map of the interior courtyard that identifies the rooms/areas you will see on your self-guided tour.
 Many of the rooms have motion activated recordings that explain what you are viewing and provide an historical context (1839-1850).